-Field visits are conducted by the staff of the Secretariat of the UN Torture Fund, Board members and OHCHR Field Presences staff.
+Field visits are conducted by the staff of the Secretariat of the UN Slavery Fund, Board members and OHCHR Field Presences staff.
 A monitoring and evaluation manual, with details on how to conduct an evaluation, has been developed for this purpose.
 For 2021, due to COVID-19 implications, the Fund opted for online evaluation meetings for first-time applicants.
 A total of 35 projects were visited amongst the 44 awarded projects for 2015.